 Turbocharging is by means of a twin-scroll turbocharger with up to 1.8 bar.
-The exhaust gas ducts of cylinder pairs merge to form a flow-optimised manifold.
+The exhaust gas ducts of cylinder pairs merge to form a flow-optimized manifold.
 The advantages of the special twin-scroll manifold are: The pressure and temperature levels as well as the kinetic energy of the exhaust gas provide for an optimum gas cycle and a fast response despite the high degree of supercharging.
-The tendency to knock and the proportion of residual gas in the cylinders are also minimised.
+The tendency to knock and the proportion of residual gas in the cylinders are also minimized.

 Great importance was placed on low-loss implementation for the air intake as a whole.
 The large round air filter is located directly upstream of the turbocharger.
-The air is conducted directly to the intake side via the air-water intercooler and from there it travels the short distance to the charge-air distributor.
+The air is conducted directly to the intake side via the air/water intercooler and from there it travels the short distance to the charge-air distributor.
 The charge air is cooled by means of its own coolant circuit which provides cooling down to 130°C.

-The valve timings of the intake and exhaust valves are adjusted via continuously variable camshaft positioners, whereby an optimum cylinder charge is achieved at each operating point.
+The valve timing of the intake and exhaust valves is adjusted via continuously variable camshaft positioners, whereby an optimum cylinder charge is achieved at each operating point.
 Scavenging occurs at the lower end of the engine speed range.
 This means that the opening times of the intake and exhaust valves overlap and the exhaust gas is flushed out of the cylinder with the intake air which in turn increases cylinder charging.
 Furthermore, the increase in mass flow rate leads to improved turbocharger response and reduced turbo lag.

 Various measures designed to increase efficiency have been implemented in the M133.
 These include for example, alternator management, on-demand control of the oil pump and the ECO start/stop function.
 With its use of the twin-scroll turbocharger, the engine's design provides for an early response and high torque even at low engine speeds.
-Thus the maximum torque of 450 Nm is already available at an engine speed of 2250 rpm.
-This, together with the inner-engine measures, means that fuel consumption is only 6.9 l/100 km and CO2 emissions are only 161 g CO2/km according to the NEDC.
-This also means that the M133 is at the top of its segment.
-Furthermore, due to particularly low exhaust emissions, the M133 now already complies with the Euro 6 emissions standard which only comes into effect in 2015.

 Key figures at a glance: